CR gas: Egypt

 During the 2011 protests against the military government in Egypt, Egyptian security forces allegedly used CR gas in addition to the more commonly used, less debilitating CS gas.
 One protester described the gas as making him feel "as if your eyes are about to fall out; then you have trouble breathing, and you lose your sight".
 Egyptians used yeast as a treatment for CR side effects on skin.
 Mohammed ElBaradei also confirmed via Twitter that "tear gas with [a] nerve agent" is being used in Tahrir Square.

 The only gas that has been identified by human rights organizations in protests "is CS tear gas, typically used by police forces to disperse crowds," stated Egyptian journalist Farida Helmy.
 Egyptian use of CR gas has not been corroborated according to Human Rights Watch.

 France

-People occupying an area in Notre-Dame-des-Landes against an airport project suspect the use of CR gas by French Police and Army in April 2018.
+People occupying an area in Notre-Dame-des-Landes against an airport project reported the use of CR gas by French police and army, during the eviction operation of April 2018.